A Little More Joy of Baking, LA Helps LA and Fig Frangipane Tart

 I have been a busy camper!

 This past weekend Small Pleasures hosted LA Helps LA, a tasting event to raise funds for the Gulf Restoration Network.
 As many of you probably know, I was born in that crescent shaped city not too very far north of the Gulf Coast, and what happened to it in the wake of hurricane Katrina gave my life a new focus and passion.
-If you’ve never visited my other blog, pain perdu, where I often refer to New Orleans, I invite you to please take a look.

 I was joined in this event by the wonderful food blogging community here in So Cal.
 Several bloggers participated, bringing a signature dish of theirs to tray pass among the guests.
 We were also joined by some great businesses who participated as sponsors- Hall Wines, California’s first LEED Gold Certified Winery, who poured their delicious 2009 Sauvignon Blanc, their 2006 Napa Valley Merlot, and their very special Darwin, a Shiraz/Cabernet blend.
 Also, Piedmont Distillers sent bottles of their tasty new spirit, Catdaddy Carolina Moonshine, which they mixed with Abita Root Beer, and their Midnight Moon, paired with lemonade, and The Sazerac Company sent the mixings for their great cocktail, a New Orleans original.
 The event was a wonderful time.
 I can safely say everyone in attendance had a great time!
 Well, how could they not with all those great libations.